OPMDG/check_pgactivity/README.rst

  You must provide the expected version using either \ ``--warning``\  OR
  \ ``--critical``\ .

- No perfdata are returned.
+ No perfdata is returned.

 \ **is_replay_paused**\  (9.1+)

  Checks if the replication is paused.
-The service will return UNKNOWN if called on a master server.
+The service will return UNKNOWN if executed on a master server.

- Thresholds are optionnals.
+ Thresholds are optional.
 They must be specified as interval.
 OK will always be returned if the standby is not paused, even if replication delta time hits the thresholds.

  Critical or warning are raised if last reported replayed timestamp is greater than given threshold AND some data received from the master are not applied yet.
-OK will always be returned if the standby is paused, already replayed everything from master and until some writes activity happen on the master.
+ OK will always be returned if the standby is paused, or if the standby has already replayed everything from master and until some write activity happens on the master.

- Perfdata returned are :
+ Perfdata returned:
    \* paused status (0 no, 1 yes, NaN if master)
    \* lag time (in second)
    \* data delta with master (0 no, 1 yes)